Once you have your mortgage up and running and your payments are set up, you'll find there may be a number of payment

 - Please note that many products during the early repayment charge period have a limit on the amount that can be overpaid each year.
 Further details can be found in your mortgage illustrations and mortgage offer.

 - If you want to pay your mortgage off quicker you must contact us.
-Otherwise, at annual review (Residential mortgages only), your payments will be adjusted every year rather than reducing the term of your mortgage.
+Otherwise, at annual review, your payments will be adjusted every year rather than reducing the term of your mortgage.
 Please note that the annual review process does not apply to Buy to Let customers with accounts beginning 100134 or 10014.